Disney Springs

 Disney Springs is an outdoor shopping, dining, and entertainment complex at the Walt Disney World Resort in Lake Buena Vista, Florida, near Orlando.

 First opened on March 22, 1975 as Lake Buena Vista Shopping Village, it has been expanded and rebranded over the years as Walt Disney World Village (1977), Disney Village Marketplace (1989), and Downtown Disney (1997), becoming Disney Springs in 2015.
-A similar complex is being developed on the opposite side of Walt Disney World called Flamingo Crossings.
+A similar complex, called Flamingo Crossings, was opened on the opposite side of Walt Disney World in 2021.

 The 120 acre complex includes four distinct areas: Marketplace, The Landing, Town Center, and West Side.
 Buses and water taxis operated by Disney Transport provide transportation between Disney Springs and other areas of Walt Disney World.